 Price range per bottle: £26.50 > £47.50

-The Wiston Estate has been owned and managed by the Goring family since 1743, located south of Washington on the south facing chalk slopes of the South Downs.
-Situated on a 2,500ha site, the vineyard spreads across 6.5 hectares with the traditional varieties of Chardonnay, Pinot Noir and Pinot Meunier planted in 2006.
+The Wiston Estate has been owned and managed by the Goring family since 1743, located south of Washington on the south-facing chalk slopes of the South Downs.
+On a 2,500ha site, the vineyard spreads across 6.5 hectares with the traditional varieties of Chardonnay, Pinot Noir and Pinot Meunier planted in 2006.

-Sited on a dry river valley on the upper cretaceous chalk, that closely resembles the physical and chemical composition of the World-renowned Côte de Blancs in Champagne, France.
+Located on a dry river valley on the upper cretaceous chalk, it closely resembles the physical and chemical composition of the World-renowned Côte de Blancs in Champagne, France.

 Locations of Vineyards in Sussex

-The locations and distances between each of the Vineyards based in Sussex mentioned above can be seen in the map below.
+The location and distance between each vineyard based in Sussex mentioned are shown on the map below.
 The Vineyards are all relatively close together, with the exceptions of Oxney Organic Estate further out to the east and Rathfinny Estate further south than its counterparts.

-Sussex is home to the warmest and driest climates in the UK, plentiful countryside and diverse soils means the county is ideal for growing grapes on its hillside locations.
+Sussex is home to the warmest and driest climates in the UK, with the outstanding countryside and diverse soils mean the county is ideal for growing grapes on its hillside locations.